 We love the English language.
 It’s great.
 But for language lovers, an affair is inevitable.
 You’re out on the town one night when suddenly, your waiter speaks to you in a beautiful French accent.
-The next thing you know, you’re buying tickets to France and sporting a beret – it all happened so fast.
+The next thing you know, you’re buying a one-way ticket to Paris and sporting a beret – it all happened so fast.
 Behind all of its glitz and glam, the plight of a language lover is sometimes neurotic, often loveable, and always hilarious.
 If you can own up to these 8 crazy habits, we will too.

 1. Going out of your way to meet people whose accents you overhear in public.

 Her voice cuts through the loud, Midwestern chatter of the crowd.
 She’s talking about croissants, and she’s pronouncing the word so accurately.
 Although she’s across the room, you will find her, and you will become her new best friend.
 You grab a tray of drinks from a passing waiter, and defiantly make your way across the room – visions of cross-cultural friendship dancing in your head.

 English curse words are just so crass.
 But to curse your flat tire in Spanish is so much more high-brow; poetic even.
 Your friends have to use Google Translate to decode the insult you just threw at them, which grants new longevity to your intended message.
 Added bonus: when you hear people talking about you in a second language, you know when they are calling you a you-know-what.